bharatimalik/Speed_Camera_Violations/README.md

 ### Visualization 2

-* I then created a calculated field called 'Seasons' using an if-condition.
-This helped me to capture seasonality effect across months.
+* I then created a calculated field called 'Seasons' using [this](https://community.tableau.com/thread/158738) as a reference.
+This variable helped me to visualize seasonality effect on average number of violations across months.

 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Monthly.JPG)